univention/univention-portal/.gitlab/merge_request_templates/default.md

 The work in this merge request:

-- [ ] … meets the acceptance criteria;
+- [ ] … meets the acceptance criteria.
 - [ ] … does not introduce bugs, or causes functional regressions.
 - [ ] … is documented.
 - [ ] … is tested.
 - [ ] … causes no test regressions.
-- [ ] … has all pipelines passing successfully (test, lint, static code analysis, build, etc.);
+- [ ] … has all pipelines passing successfully (test, lint, static code analysis, build, etc.).
+- [ ] … has been presented to the team if it introduces a new concept or architecture (esp. for L-sized tickets).

 For a detailed explanation of these points, check out our [Definition of Done](https://git.knut.univention.de/univention/customers/dataport/team-souvap/-/blob/master/agreements/definition-of-done.md).